antor44/livestream_video/README.md

 Some notable features:

--Supports a fully configurable timeshift feature, exclusive to VLC player (not all streams supported)
+- Supports a fully configurable timeshift feature, exclusive to VLC player (not all streams supported)

--Support for IPTV, YouTube, Twitch, and many others
+- Support for IPTV, YouTube, Twitch.
+Supports a wide range of video services through streamlink or yt-dlp, including: Dailymotion, Vimeo, Livestream, Ustream, Facebook, and many more
+- List of supported sites by streamlink (not all supported or outdated): https://streamlink.github.io/plugins.html
+- List of supported sites by yt-dlp (not all supported or outdated): https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md
+- Online translation and Text-to-Speech with translate-shell (https://github.com/soimort/translate-shell)
+- Generates subtitles from audio/video files.

--Support for multi-instance and multi-user execution (To use this feature with SMPlayer: Go to Preferences -> Interface -> Instances, and disable the option to use only one instance)
+- Support for multi-instance and multi-user execution (To use this feature with SMPlayer: Go to Preferences -> Interface -> Instances, and disable the option to use only one instance)

--Language command-line option "auto" (for autodetection), "en", "es", "fr", "de", "he", "ar", etc., and "translate" for translation to English
+- Language command-line option "auto" (for autodetection), "en", "es", "fr", "de", "he", "ar", etc., and "translate" for translation to English

--Quantized models support
+- Quantized models support

--MacOS support.
+- MacOS support.

--Online translation and Text-to-Speech with translate-shell (https://github.com/soimort/translate-shell)

--Generates Subtitles from Audio/Video File.

 #